shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 permalink: /programme/
 ---

-### The Lecture Programme for the ShanghAI Lectures 2018 !!!
-Check back!
-We will add the still missing slides from the lectures soon!!!
+### The Lecture Programme, the video recordings and the slides from the ShanghAI Lectures 2018.
+Be ready for 2019's 10th Anniversary Edition!

 ### Lecture 1: Overview
 * 2018-10-25  09:30 to 11:00 CEST